Alejandro Camacho

 Expertise:

-Environmental law, natural resource law, land use regulation, regulatory design and government organization, property
+Environmental law, natural resource law, land use regulation, biotechnology regulation, regulatory design and government organization, property

 Background: